 The Assessing Department keeps and maintains records on all real properties including, but not limited to: property ownership, tax descriptions, land value and size, building value and characteristics, zoning, classification, assessed value, taxable value, capped value, principal residence status, sales data, and photos.

 The department continually verifies, compiles and analyzes data to determine the usual selling price (market value) of all property within the City of Owosso.
 The assessor shall consider all three approaches to value, cost, market and income.

-The State Assessor’s Board (SAB) certifies individual assessors to appropriate levels based on education, experience and examination.
-Municipalities are required to have an assessor whose certification is at least equivalent to the SAB’s standard based on the total valuation and complexity of the unit of government.
+The State Tax Commission (STC) certifies individual assessors to appropriate levels based on education, experience and examination.
+Municipalities are required to have an assessor whose certification is at least equivalent to the STC’s standard based on the total valuation and complexity of the unit of government.
 The City of Owosso is required to have a Level III assessor.